Jbachtiger/ci-pp2-quizanaughts/README.md

 - __Contact Button and Form__

   - The contact button is the last button on the game menu and once clicked takes the player to a dedicated page which has a form on it
-  - The form has been designed to be as short as possible, with only 3 fields to input (name, email and comments) and provides a way for the players to provice feedback
+  - The form has been designed to be as short as possible, with only 3 fields to input (name, email and comments) and provides a way for the players to provide feedback
   - The form has box shadowing on it and a black border around the input fields to make them stand out
   - The form uses placeholder text to prompt the user to fill out the fields and provide them with an example of what should be inputted
-  - The form uses javascript once a user has clicked the submit button to display their details and message they have just inputted below the submit button
+  - The form uses JavaScript once a user has clicked the submit button to display their details and message they have just inputted below the submit button
   - This feedback is provided instead of an action URL being sent and also thanks the player for their message and informs them that a member of the team will get back to them shortly
   - There is a home button below the submit button to take the user back to the main menu